 #1 – Gross Profit Margin Ratio

-The gross profit is calculated by deducting all the direct expenses called cost of goods sold from the sales revenue.
-The cost of goods sold primarily includes the cost of raw material and the labour expense incurred towards the production.
-Finally, the gross profit margin is calculated by dividing the gross profit by the sales revenue and is expressed in terms of percentage.
+The gross profit is calculated by deducting all the direct expenses called cost of goods soldCalled Cost Of Goods SoldThe Cost of Goods Sold (COGS) is the cumulative total of direct costs incurred for the goods or services sold, including direct expenses like raw material, direct labour cost and other direct costs.
+However, it excludes all the indirect expenses incurred by the company. from the sales revenue.
+The cost of goods sold primarily includes raw materials and the labor expense incurred for production.
+Finally, the gross profit margin is calculated by dividing the gross profit by the sales revenue and expressed in percentages.

-Below is the formula to calculate this Profitability Ratio.
+Below is the formula to calculate this profitability ratio:-

 #2 – Net Profit Margin Ratio

-Below is the formula to calculate this Profitability Ratio
+Below is the formula to calculate this profitability ratio:-

 #3 – EBITDA Margin Ratio